netgen-layouts/layouts-docs/upgrades/upgrade_140_200.rst

       php bin/console doctrine:migrations:migrate --configuration=vendor/netgen/layouts-sylius/migrations/doctrine.yaml

+  The command warns about previously executed migrations it does not know about, since the integration records its versions in the same ``nglayouts_migration_versions`` table as Netgen Layouts core.
+This is expected, confirm to continue.

   The migration has no runtime check of its own: the migration table decides whether it has run, so it never runs twice.
 If you already renamed the targets by hand, do not run it (it would rename the exact-match targets a second